 Ensuring that your system is in top condition will prevent your auxiliary heat from coming on unless necessary.

 Although it can be time-consuming, it is essential to make sure your system is functioning correctly.
+Otherwise, it undoubtedly will mean high service repair bills down the road.

 There is a difference between auxiliary heat and conventional heat.